Mozu/mozu-theme-helpers/README.md

     --forcewidth <n>                      Force display at a certain number of columns.
 Defaults to terminal width.

-  set-version <path> <version>            Set and synchronize the version number
-                                          across all config files.

-    --no-package                          Do not update package.json.

-    --no-bower                            Do not update bower.json.

   update <path>                           Update base theme in references folder.

     --no-cache                            Skip the local cache.
 This results in a